Affirm Data Processing Addendum

 Purposes of Data Transfer and Further Processing

-Data Importer’s purposes of processing are to facilitate its provision of products or services to individuals who are joint customers of Data Exporter and Data Importer.
+Data Importer’s purposes of Processing are to facilitate its provision of products or services to joint customers of Data Exporter and Data Importer and as otherwise set forth in the Agreement.

-Period for which the Personal Information will be Retained
+Period for which the Personal Data will be Retained

 Competent supervisory authority/ies in accordance with Clause 13

-For transfers from the European Economic Area, Poland at Urzad Ochrony Danych Osobowych (The Office for Personal Data Protection);
+For transfers from the EEA, Poland at Urzad Ochrony Danych Osobowych (The Office for Personal Data Protection); and

-For transfers from the UK, the UK Information Commissioner's Office;
+For transfers from the UK, the Information Commissioner's Office.

 Contractual

-§ Data Importer will sign appropriate data transfer agreements in accordance with applicable privacy laws.
+Data Importer will sign appropriate data transfer agreements in accordance with Applicable Privacy Law.

 Security of Transmission